Khushigoel14/SocketDice-Networked-Dice-Game-Adventure/README.md

 ---

 **Note**: To run this project, you'll need a Linux/Unix environment with GCC installed.
-Follow the instructions in the `setup_instructions.md` file for detailed steps on how to compile and execute the server and client programs.